lyra-viewer/Lyra/README.md

 - Photographers reviewing large batches of exports
 - Developers inspecting UI assets, icons, and generated output
 - And ordinary advanced users

+### What Lyra is and what it isn't

+- Lyra is solely a viewer - nothing more.
+It opens and displays your files; it never writes to them, moves them, or deletes them.
+Your files are always safe and untouched.
+- Lyra is not an Electron application.
+It is a native application built on SDL3 and Skia, with no embedded web browser and no JavaScript runtime.
+It runs on .NET 9 and renders directly through your GPU, keeping performance at the forefront of every decision.
+- Lyra does not connect to the internet.
+It has no telemetry, no update pings, no cloud sync, and no AI features.
+  Everything runs locally, offline, on your machine.
+Updates are manual - check for new releases and install them through your package manager when you're ready.
+If there's a format, workflow, or feature you'd like to see, the right place to say so is the [GitHub issue tracker](https://github.com/lyra-viewer/Lyra/issues).

+### Recommended hardware & known limitations

+Lyra is designed for capable, modern hardware - a dedicated GPU and SSD storage will get the best out of it.
+Not every limitation is Lyra's to solve: network shares over SMB are constrained to a single stream by the protocol itself and cannot be parallelised, so performance over a NAS or remote share will always be bounded by that ceiling.

 ---